akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He turned to Godfrey.

 “You have my permission to court her.
 Not to take her, but to court her, to learn her ways, her people, her land.
-And when she is ready—if she is ready—you may come back and ask again.”
+And when she is ready—*if* she is ready—you may come back and ask again.”

 Godfrey bowed his head.
 “I will.”